 If the charge is very serious, the case may be referred to adult court, where the sentences are more severe.
 A juvenile defendant has all of the same rights as an adult defendant, except for a jury trial.
 Benedict Altman and Nettl has extensive experience representing juvenile defendants.

 New Jersey municipal courts hear disorderly persons offenses, which are offenses that carry a maximum punishment of six months in jail or less.
 The municipal courts also hear traffic violations, including driving while intoxicated, refusing to submit to a Breathalyzer test, and leaving the scene of an accident.

 Disorderly persons offenses and traffic violations usually are heard in the municipal court in which they occurred.
 A municipal court defendant has the same rights as a Superior Court defendant, except for a jury trial.
 Our attorneys defend clients in countless municipal court matters across New Jersey.

-No matter the criminal offense, Benedict and Altman is here to help.
+No matter the criminal offense, Benedict Altman and Nettl is here to help.
 Contact us today for a free consultation.